TeamPneumatic/pnc-repressurized/README.md

 This is a port to Minecraft 1.12.2 of MineMaarten's awesome PneumaticCraft mod: https://github.com/MineMaarten/PneumaticCraft.
 It is *mostly* functional at this point, although likely to be fairly buggy and unstable.

-Alpha-quality builds will very soon be available!
-Keep an eye on https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized
+Alpha-quality builds are now available!
+Get them at https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized

 To build this mod from source, clone the repository and do: